Haff disease: History

 The disease was first described in 1924 in the vicinity of Königsberg, Germany (now Kaliningrad, Russia) on the Baltic coast, in people staying around the northern part of the Vistula Lagoon (German: Frisches Haff).

 Over the subsequent fifteen years, about 1000 cases were reported in people, birds and cats, usually in the summer and fall, and a link was made with the consumption of fish (burbot, eel and pike).
 Since that time, only occasional reports have appeared of the condition, mostly from the Soviet Union and Germany.

 In 1997, six cases of Haff disease were reported in California and Missouri, all after the consumption of buffalo fish (Ictiobus cyprinellus).

 In July and August 2010, dozens of people contracted rhabdomyolysis after eating Procambarus clarkii in Nanjing, China.
-A month later, the Chinese authorities claimed they had had Haff disease.
+A month later, the Chinese authorities claimed they had Haff disease.

 An outbreak was reported in Brooklyn, New York on 18 November 2011, when two household members were stricken by the syndrome after eating buffalo fish.
 On February 4, 2014, two cases of Haff disease were reported in Cook County, Illinois following the consumption of buffalo fish.